Cloud-Drift/clouddrift/CONTRIBUTING.md

 ### Automated Processes

-* `unittest` `ruff` and `mypy` are executed as part of the CI process.
+* `pytest` `ruff` and `mypy` are executed as part of the CI process.
 If any unit tests fail or styling, linting or typing errors are found the process will fail and will block pull requests from being merged.

 ### Building documentation locally